mbasagoitia/yale-library-project/README.md

     ```bash
     npm run prepare-env

   Or, manually copy .env.development.demo.example → .env.development.demo.
-No secrets (database credentials, keys, etc.) are included as all demo data is bundled locally.
+No secrets (database credentials, keys, etc.) are included, as all demo data is bundled locally.

 5. Start in development mode:
     ```bash